Top 5 PJT Restructuring (RSSG) Interview Questions

 Knowing basic bond math (around calculating bond yields) is always important.
 The good news for you is you won't have access to a calculator, so you don't need to prepare for anything crazy.
 For example, we assume that all coupon payments are made annually in a lump sum.

 Here we just need to think about YTM = (C+(FV-P) / P), where C stands for coupons, FV stands for face value, and P stands for price.

 So we have $5 in coupons, a face value of $100, and a price of $70.
 That's just 35/70 or 50% for the yield to maturity (this is the exact YTM, not an estimate).

-You should have the intuition that the majority of the gain (assuming the bond matures and the principle is paid back) comes from the spread between the price and the face value of the bond (you're buying at $70 and getting back $100 at maturity!).
-So instead of getting this spread this year, we're getting it in two years, so of course the YTM will be lower as you can think of it as being spread out - or held back - for two years, not one.
+You should have the intuition that the majority of the gain (assuming the bond matures and the principal is paid back) comes from the spread between the price and the face value of the bond (you're buying at $70 and getting back $100 at maturity!).
+So instead of getting this spread this year, we're getting it in two years, so of course the YTM will be lower as the cash is being spread out - or held back - for two years, not one.